fDiosc/mcpmvp/implementation-summary.md

    node build/index.js
    ```

-4. Open browser at http://localhost:3333 and select "Claude (API Direct)" from the model dropdown.
+4. Open browser at http://localhost:3333 and select your preferred model from the dropdown.

 ## Conclusion

-The direct Anthropic API integration provides a more robust alternative to the Bedrock implementation, particularly for tool use acknowledgment.
-The implementation follows best practices for API interaction and error handling.
-We've fixed critical issues with message formatting, particularly around tool use handling, ensuring that the correct field names are used when communicating with the Anthropic API.
-The enhanced message formatting function now properly handles various message structures and prevents issues with multi-turn conversations involving tool use.
+The MCP MVP now offers a robust set of features that demonstrate the potential of the Model Context Protocol.
+With the direct Anthropic API integration, enhanced Jira tools, and improved UI, the implementation provides a solid foundation for future development.
+The expanded Jira tools provide comprehensive access to the Jira API, allowing AI agents to perform complex tasks with issue tracking data.
+The addition of prompt caching significantly optimizes costs for longer conversations and repetitive interactions, making the Claude API integration more economically viable for extended use.